shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Bond Disdain

 At level 3, you can disrupt others who are casting spells in your bonded schools.
-Whenever you or another creature casts a spell, you may spend 1 spell point to apply a Bond Disdain option that you learned to it:
+Whenever you or another creature casts a spell, you may apply one Bond Disdain option that you learned to it:

 -   Costly: Double the amount of spell slots and/or spell points spent to cast this spell.
+If the caster can’t pay the cost, the spell fails, still spending any slots and/or points they already spent.
 -   Close: Half this spell’s cast range.
 -   Tethered: Add a Tether Range to this spell cast equal to its caster’s walk speed, or if it already has a Tether Range, half it.
 -   Short: Half this spell’s duration, if its duration is longer than 1 round.
 If the duration is 1 round, the spell ends at the end of the turn instead.
 -   Unfocused: Half the spellcaster’s spellcasting ability modifier for this spell cast, rounded up.
 -   Weak: Half any and all die rolls the spell caster rolls for this spell cast, rounded up.
+-   Thought Consuming: This spell cast requires concentration, if it doesn’t already.
+-   Ephemeral: This spell cast’s effects are temporary, even if explicitly stated to be permanent.
+This spell cast automatically dissipates when the caster falls asleep, goes unconscious, or dies.
+-   Bumped: This spell cast costs an action, if it usually costs a bonus action.
+If the caster has no actions left, the spell fails, still spending any slots and/or points already spent.
+-   Slow: This spell cast takes twice as long to cast, if the cast time is 1 minute or more.
+-   Small: Half this spell cast’s radius and/or diameter, if it has an area of effect.
+-   Exclusive: Reduce the number of targets this spell cast can target by 1, minimum 0, if this spell can target creatures and/or objects.
+-   Downcast: Reduce this spell cast’s casted level by 1, still spending the same amount of slots and/or points, if it was upcast.

 You learn a Bond Disdain option at level 3, and may learn a new one at levels 5, 7, 11, and 15.
 You may not unlearn Bond Disdain options, and you may not replace a Bond Disdain option when you learn a new one.

 Either the caster or the spell must be within your Cast Range for you to use this feature.
 You may apply a Bond Disdain option to a spell even if it already has a Bond Affinity and/or Bond Disdain option applied to it.

+If a casted spell is a Bending Trick for you, you may apply an additional Bond Disdain option to it for each time that you chose it as a Bending Trick.

+When you apply a Bond Disdain option to a spell that you cast, you may reduce the Spell Point cost of that spell by 5 Spell Points for each Bond Disdain option that you applied to it.

+### Easy Dismissal

+At level 3, you have disdain for even your own spells.
+You may dismiss a spell that you cast as a free action instead of an action.

+### Peace of Mind

+At level 3, you enjoy the feeling of not being around magic.
+While there is no magical effect of any spell from your Bonded Schools within your Tether Range, you regain 1 Spell Point per minute, increased to 1 Spell Point per round at level 11.

 ### Halt